-In other words, the predictions bases on the Ptolemaic Model for the astronomical events such as eclipses or Equinoxes (like spring or Autumnal Equinox) were no longer accurate to their respective date.
+In other words, the predictions bases on the Ptolemaic Model for astronomical events such as eclipses or Equinoxes (like spring or Autumnal Equinox) were no longer accurate to their respective date.

 As a result, astronomers started to realize that the time has come for a more accurate model for the correct predictions of all the upcoming astronomical events.

-Copernican Model: The Sun-Centered Universe
+Copernicus Model: The Sun-Centered Universe

 Nicolaus Copernicus in his book On the Revolutions of the Celestial Orbs proposed that the sun is the center of the solar system, not earth.
-Therefore, all the planets, including earth revolves around the sun.
+Therefore, all the planets, including earth revolve around the sun.

 In the Sun-Centered Solar system, the order of spheres from the Sun outward is as follow: